stuelten/iot-demo/README.md

 # iot-demo
-Some simple IoT examples.
+###### Some simple IoT examples

-There are some examples using Raspis with some sensors and MQTT for communication.
+In `src/main/java` are some examples, how to use hardware sensors and send there readings via MQTT on a Raspberry Pi.